Welcome to Native Languages of the Americas!

 Algonquian-speaking tribes in New York include the Mohican, Mohegan, Munsee Delaware, Abenaki, and Poospatuck tribes listed above.

-There are seven federally recognized Indian tribes in New York today.
+There are eight federally recognized Indian tribes in New York today.

 Here are the addresses of New York's Indian reservations: